-24. The following changes have been made to the Elections Policy as an outcome of the Policy Committee discussions from February 2021 -
+34. The following changes have been made to the Elections Policy as an outcome of the Policy Committee discussions from February 2021 -

 Clause / section Change Reason Policy definitions - extraordinary circumstances Definition for extraordinary circumstances refined so that all points are under the Chief Executive Officer's opinion.
 To ensure that all 3 points under this definition are consistent.
 Policy definitions - major decision Definition for major decision amended to reference major trade undertaking rather than a commercial enterprise.
 The change was made to include definition of the major trading undertaking.
 Policy definitions New definition added - community engagement events.
 To provide clarity on which events are considered as community engagement events.
 Policy definitions New definition added - events and functions.
 To provide clarity on which events are considered as events and functions.
 Events - clause 6 Clause 6 renamed to events and functions.
 Events and functions term added under definitions to provide more clarity.
 Events - clause 6a Clause deleted To give effect to clause 1.c, the Chief Executive Officer should: ensure that all ongoing or planned events are held prior to the caretaker period or scheduled to begin following the election.
 Clause 6a has been deleted to allow for events to be scheduled during the caretaker period.
 Community should be able to attend events during the caretaker period.
 It is proposed that elected members that are also candidates are not permitted to speak at events during the caretaker period.
 If the Elections Policy is adopted by Council in August and clause 6a stays in the policy, the Town will have to cancel all events scheduled during the caretaker period (reputational risk).
-Events - clause 6b Clause deleted Where events are held, beside a meeting of Council or citizenship Elected members are invited to attend events in their capacity as councillors and not as candidates.

-ceremony, invite all candidates for the election in addition to elected members.
-Events - clause 8 replaced with clause 7 Clause added Elected members that are also candidates are not be permitted to make speeches or addresses at events/functions organised or sponsored by the Town and community engagement events during the caretaker period.
-Elected members that are also candidates should not be permitted to make speeches or addresses at events and functions organised or sponsored by the Town during the caretaker period as this could be perceived as electioneering and would not be fair to candidates who are not elected members.
+Events - clause 6b Clause deleted Elected members are invited to attend events in their capacity as councillors and not as Where events are held, beside a candidates. meeting of Council or citizenship ceremony, invite all candidates for the election in addition to elected members.
+Elected members that are also candidates should not be Clause added permitted to make speeches or Elected members that are also addresses at events and candidates are not be permitted functions organised or Events - clause 8 replaced with to make speeches or addresses sponsored by the Town during clause 7 at events/functions organised or the caretaker period as this sponsored by the Town and could be perceived as community engagement events electioneering and would not during the caretaker period. be fair to candidates who are not elected members.